kevinrue/GOexpress-original/README.md

 # OVERVIEW

-This package was designed for the analysis of bioinformatics-related data based on gene expression measurements.
+This package was designed for the analysis of bioinformatics data based on gene expression measurements.
 It requires 3 input
 values: